-We found no studies that evaluated if treatment of earlier or screen-detected cancers compared to symptomatic cancers improves patient health outcomes (KQ4).
-It is still unclear if immediate surgery, versus observation, improves patient health outcomes for small, well-differentiated thyroid cancers.
-We found one large study using U.S. SEER data which found very good 20-year survival rates in both treated and untreated persons with papillary thyroid cancer, albeit higher in treated persons.
+We found no studies that evaluated if treatment of earlier-stage or screen-detected cancer compared with symptomatic cancer improves patient health outcomes (KQ 4).
+It is still unclear if immediate surgery, versus observation, improves patient health outcomes for small, well-differentiated thyroid cancer.
+We found one large study using SEER data that found very good 20-year survival rates in both treated and untreated persons with papillary thyroid cancer, albeit higher in treated persons.
 In this study, the untreated group was a self-selected minority (1% of the studied population) that differed in measured (and likely unmeasured) potential confounders for which the study did not adjust.
 It is therefore unclear if differences in survival were due to treatment rather than a case mix of patients who self-selected to be treated (or not).
-Nonetheless, this study demonstrates that the overwhelming majority of persons diagnosed with papillary cancer in the US will get surgery.
-One Japanese study found no deaths after an average of 6 years of followup in persons who opted for observation of papillary microcarcinoma compared to two deaths in persons who opted for immediate surgery.
+Nonetheless, this study demonstrates that the overwhelming majority of persons diagnosed with papillary cancer in the United States will get surgery.
+One Japanese study found no deaths after an average of 6 years of followup among persons who opted for observation of papillary microcarcinoma compared with two deaths among persons who opted for immediate surgery.
 Ultimately, 56 out of 162 persons in the observation group had surgical treatment.
 Again, this study did not adjust for confounders.

-In contrast, we found a relatively large body of observational literature describing harms due to surgery and RAI (KQ5).
+In contrast, we found a relatively large body of observational literature describing harms of treatment with surgery and RAI (KQ 5).
 These studies generally included a mixture of patients, likely not from screening alone.
-Limited data from included screening studies, however, suggested that a substantial proportion of screen-detected cancers include extrathyroidal extension61 or lymph node metastases^{54,59-61} at the time of detection, therefore warranting various extents of interventions comparable to those in the treatment studies we identified.
+Limited data from included screening studies, however, suggest that a substantial proportion of screen-detected cancer cases include extrathyroidal extension $^{61}$ or lymph node metastases54, 59-61 at the time of detection, therefore warranting various interventions comparable with those in the treatment studies we identified.
 In addition, the rate of surgical harms did not appear to vary by study-level averages of proxies for prognosis (e.g., age, tumor size, tumor stage).
 We found that permanent surgical complications were not uncommon.
-Our pooled analysis showed that thyroidectomies were associated with two to six cases of permanent hypoparathyroidism and one to two cases of permanent recurrent laryngeal nerve palsy per 100 surgeries.
+Our pooled analysis showed that thyroidectomies were associated with 2 to 6 cases of permanent hypoparathyroidism and 1 to 2 cases of permanent recurrent laryngeal nerve palsy per 100 surgeries.
 The rate of hypoparathyroidism appears to be more variable with lymph node dissection.
 Our review is generally consistent with findings of existing systematic reviews.
-Jeannon and colleagues 126 reviewed 27 studies and estimated the incidence of permanent recurrent larvngeal nerve palsy at 2.3 percent, and Shan and colleague, 127 reviewed 16 studies and found no substantive increased risk of permanent hypoparathyroidism or recurrent laryngeal nerve palsy due to thyroidectomy with lymph node dissection compared with thyroidectomy alone.
+Jeannon et al reviewed 27 studies and estimated the incidence of permanent recurrent laryngeal nerve palsy at 2.3 percent, and Shan et al reviewed 16 studies and found no substantive increased risk of permanent hypoparathyroidism or recurrent laryngeal nerve palsy due to thyroidectomy with lymph node dissection compared with thyroidectomy alone.
 Limitations in the included primary literature did not allow for assessment of the effect of surgical volume on the variation of surgical harms across studies.
-However, evidence from nonincluded studies (not specific to thyroid cancer) suggests that surgeons with higher case volumes have lower rates of case complications, but even experienced surgeons have complication rates consistent with estimates in our review.
-5,128,129 Other serious harms may include death, airway injury, cardiopulmonary events, wound complications, and infection, but they are not commonly reported.
+However, evidence from nonincluded studies (not specific to thyroid cancer) suggests that surgeons with higher case volumes have lower rates of case complications, but even experienced surgeons have complication rates consistent with estimates in our review.5, 128, 129 Other serious harms may include death, airway injury, cardiopulmonary events, wound complications, and infection but are not commonly reported.